CSR Activity Report (CSR Guideline Activity Reports)

 Toray Group has set up a system that enables everyone working for the Group to report and consult on human rights issues.
 In Japan, the Corporate Ethics and Legal Compliance Helpline has been set up, and each group company outside Japan also has established a Helpline contact point.
 Toray Group strives to mitigate human rights risks and to respond promptly and appropriately if and when any issues arise.
 Information concerning the use of the Helpline contact points in Japan, such as the number of contacts and their content, is reported to the semiannual Ethics and Compliance Committee meetings chaired by the president of Toray Industries, Inc.

 In order to also promote respect for human rights in the supply chain, compliance-related communications can always be submitted through the Toray website.
-The system for ensuring human rights are protected in the supply chain is described under “Facilitating CSR Initiatives Throughout the Supply Chain.”
+The system for ensuring human rights are protected in the supply chain is described under “Establishing Sustainable Supply Chain.”

 Securing and Developing Human Resources